webdrink/leagueoffun/docs/GITHUB_ACTIONS_SETUP.md

 ### Viewing Translation Changes

 When translations are automatically created:
-1. Check the latest commit by "GitHub Action"
+1. Check commits by "GitHub Action" in the repository history
 2. Review the changes in `public/questions/` directories
 3. Files will show added/modified translations for missing content